Contributing¶

 Git best practice.
 This includes how to write good commit messages, use

-for local branches and git merge --no-ff
+git rebase for local branches and git merge --no-ff for merges, as well as using

-instead of git push -f
+git push --force-with-lease instead of git push -f.

-If you want to modify the .gitignore
+If you want to modify the .gitignore files, see the template

 documentation for further details.

 Our source code is stored on GitHub.
-Pull requests into main
+Pull requests into main require at least one

 approved review.